 - 1½ cups Arborio rice

-- 2 tablespoons finely chopped fresh flat-leaf parsley for garnish
+- 2 tbsp Parsley, finely chopped for garnish (optional)

 - Bring stock to a simmer in a saucepan and keep warm over very low heat.
 Do not boil.

 - In a heavy pot or Dutch oven add the olive oil and onion and cook about 5 minutes over medium heat, stirring occasionally, until the onion is translucent.